Alabastard/qmk_firmware/docs/feature_pointing_device.md

             }

         case PM_SLOW:
-            return 64; // could skip adding this if default if POINTING_DEFAULT_DIVISOR is 64
+            return 64; // could skip adding this if default if POINTING_MODE_DEFAULT_DIVISOR is 64
     }

     return 0; // returning 0 to let processing of divisors continue }
 ```
 This code assigns some divisors for some of the modes added in a previous code example showing some of the things that are possible with defining divisors.
-It could also be possible to make divisors adjust based on global variables such as a dynamic divisor adjustment term (_note that if a divisor of zero is returned it will default to_ `POINTING_DIVISOR_DEFAULT`).
+It could also be possible to make divisors adjust based on global variables such as a dynamic divisor adjustment term (_note that if a divisor of zero is returned it will default to_ `POINTING_MODE_DIVISOR_DEFAULT`).

 ### Using `pointing_mode_divisor_postprocess` stack